 About the author

 Chris is the Technology Lead at Excelsior Integrated, a 3PL Fulfillment company serving high growth eCommerce clients from warehouse locations in Massachusetts and California.
+California is home to Hollywood and startups that enjoy incentives to start an LLC in California.
 Chris has been with Excelsior for 7 years, through an exciting period of evolution.
 He now lives in New York City.